MeVisLab/examples/mevislab.github.io/content/tutorials/testing/testingexample3.md

 4. The final test functions *ASSERT_EQ* evaluate if the given values are equal.

 {{<alert class="info" caption="Info">}}
-You can use many other *ASSERT** possibilities, just try using the MATE autocompletion and play around with them.
+You can use many other **ASSERT*** possibilities, just try using the MATE autocompletion and play around with them. **ASSERT*** functions throw an exception in case expected and actul values do not fit.
+Your test execution stops in this case.

+You can also use **EXPECT*** functions.
+They return *true* or *false* and you can decide yourself ho your test continues.

+For details, see {{< docuLinks "/Resources/Documentation/Publish/SDK/TestCenterReference/namespaceTestSupport_1_1Macros.html" "TestCenter Reference" >}}
 {{</alert>}}

 ### Run Your Iterative Test